Newbie Ostomate Finds Humor in Life's Challenges

 Hi Mike,

-I had my Illeostomy operation in 1997 and had no clue what this dam thing was hanging off my stomach.
-Since I was still very much so under the effects of the anesthesia, my best friend and her future husband were right there waiting for me to open my eyes.
-Seeing as they keep hospitals rather warm and it was February, I was feeling rather hot and upon opening my eyes and checking out my new friend, I turned to Daryl and asked in a very serious tone "What do you guys do when your bag gets sweaty? cuz mine is really sweaty and I'm new to this sort of thing"
+I had my ileostomy operation in 1997 and had no clue what this darn thing was hanging off my stomach.
+Since I was still very much under the effects of the anesthesia, my best friend and her future husband were right there waiting for me to open my eyes.
+Seeing as they keep hospitals rather warm and it was February, I was feeling rather hot.
+Upon opening my eyes and checking out my new friend, I turned to Daryl and asked in a very serious tone, "What do you guys do when your bag gets sweaty?
+Because mine is really sweaty and I'm new to this sort of thing."

 Sharry